Sequence and Consequence: Does Stalnaker's Thesis motivate ?

-Given these limitative results, those of us who (unlike \citealt{bacon:2015}) are not willing to give up on \stal will need to have some strategy for explaining away any prima facie appeal of strong versions of Stalnaker's Thesis that apply even to antecedents with the forbidden disjunctive form.
+The news for fans of stronger forms of Stalnaker's Thesis is not all bad. \Textcite{Fraassen:1976} already showed that one can have non-trivial $(\mathcal{L}_>>\mathcal{L}_>)$-Stalnaker models with a very weak conditional logic, and \citet{bacon:2015} strengthens this by showing that one can have non-trivial $(\mathcal{L}_>>\mathcal{L}_>\mid\mathcal{B})$-Stalnaker models with a logic encompassing all the axioms of \stal except Reciprocity.
+Nevertheless, everyone will need some strategy for explaining away any \emph{prima facie} appeal of stronger versions of Stalnaker's Thesis than their preferred logic allows.
 Perhaps, for example, they will appeal to some special factors that influence the resolution of context-sensitivity in such a way that conditionals embedded in the antecedents of other conditionals tend to be interpreted in some special way, maybe differently from the conditional in which they are embedded (cf. \citealt{Kaufmann:2023}).
-Whatever we end up saying in response to this challenge, it is a reasonable guess that it will generalize in such a way that it could \emph{also} explain away any remaining appeal of Stalnaker's Thesis for conditionals whose antecedent is a single zero-degree conditional on its own, or a conjunction of such conditionals and Booleans.
-It seems unlikely that the extra strength of \cref{strongfact} over \cref{treefact}---lying, as it does, in an awkward terrain strictly between the full strength of unrestricted Stalnaker's Thesis and the natural restriction to Boolean antecedents---could form the basis for a compelling argument for Flattening.
+Whatever we end up saying in response to this challenge, it is a reasonable guess that it will generalize in such a way that it could \emph{also} explain away any remaining appeal of Stalnaker's Thesis for antecedents or background conditions that are in $\firstdegconj$, but not Boolean.

-Indeed, as \citet{Kaufmann:2023} argues, it is not at all clear that sequence models make the right predictions even about conditionals with left-nesting limited to conjunctions of zero-degree conditionals.
+Indeed, as \citet{Kaufmann:2023} argues, it is not at all clear that sequence models make the right predictions even about conditionals with antecedents in $\firstdegconj$.
 Suppose you think John is very likely to go to the party, but dislikes Liam so much that he is very unlikely to go if Liam is going.
 Then it seems that you could reasonably think that it is \emph{also} quite unlikely that John will go to the party if Liam will go if John goes.
-But this runs contrary to the application of Stalnaker's Thesis in this case, which, as we saw above, requires $(p>q)>p$ always to have the same probability as $p$.
+But as we saw above, $(p>q)>p$ must have the same probability as $p$ in any $(\firstdeg>\mathcal{B})$-Stalnaker model (for Boolean $p$ and $q$).
 So one might even see the validation of Stalnaker's Thesis in this case as a \emph{drawback} of sequence models vis-\`a-vis tree models.